cr1901/pcbios/biosdesc.md

 When the IBM PC was designed, requests for DMA were exposed to expansion cards via pins on the ISA bus.
 The designers decided that hardware should make requests for DMA using an active high signal, and that the DMA controller should acknowledge DMA requests using an active low signal.
 Normal (uncompressed) timing is used, and mem-to-mem is disabled.

 ###8253 PIT
 Channel 0 of the PIT attaches to the highest-priority interrupt- IR0- of the PIC.
-A square wave is emitted from channel 0, though a pulse should work just as well in practice (PIC is edge-triggered).
+This consequently means that the system timer ISR is INT 0x08 (see next section).
+A square wave (PIT mode 3) is emitted from channel 0, though a pulse (PIT mode 2) should work just as well in practice (PIC is edge-triggered).
 Channel 1 feeds into an inverter, which in turn feeds into DREQ0 of the DMAC.
 A pulse is emitted from channel 1 (PIT mode 2).
-Channel 2 attaches to the speaker gate, and emits a square wave.
+Channel 2 attaches to the speaker gate, and emits a square wave (PIT mode 3).

+###8259 PIC
+The PIC reserves interrupts 0x08-0x0F of the 8088 for external hardware events.
+This from what I can tell, is a design mistake; the 8086 Family User's Manual explicitly states that interrupts 0x0-0x1F are reserved for Intel's use.
+They were used in the 286 and above for what would become protected mode.
+This causes some pain in 5170/AT-clones and above, as the PIC's base address must be relocated.

+The PIC's input pins that hardware use to request attention are called Interrupt Requests (IRs).
+The "IRQ" abbreviation seems to be specific to software descriptions of the interrupt system ([discussion](http://www.vintage-computer.com/vcforum/showthread.php?45214-8259-End-of-Interrupt-Behavior&p=347031#post347031)).
+The designers of the PC decided to make the ISA bus edge-triggered (low-to-high).

+Default interrupts, as described in the PIC datasheet, are also known as "spurious interrupts".

 ###DMA Page Registers
 The 8237 DMA Controller only has enough address lines for a 64kB system.
 The DMA page registers provide the remaining 4 address bits in an IBM PC system, one for each channel except channel 0.
 DMA channel 0 handles DRAM Refresh by assertion of 8253 PIT's channel 1 output (see BIOS description for more detail).
 Consequently, mem-to-mem xfers are not useful.
 The page register itself is a TTL 4x4 register file.